cfbolz/pyfidget/README.md

 There is another idea how to short-circuit the evaluation of expressions that I tried briefly but didn't pursue to the end.
-Let's go back to the first example of the previous subsection, but with different intervals
+Let's go back to the first example of the previous subsection, but with different intervals:

 ```
 x var-x     # [-1, 1]